 From Table 4 above, the regression equation is obtained as follows: The partial test is used to examine the independent variables against the dependent variable individually.
-The table above shows the calculated t-values for each variable X1 and X2 with a significance value (sig) < 0.1, to determine whether they influence the dependent variable Y. This is done by comparing the t-table value with N = 100 (sample size) and $\alpha = 0.05$, resulting in a t-table value of 1.66023.
+The table above shows the calculated t-values for each variable X1 and X2 with a significance value (sig) < 0.1, to determine whether they influence the dependent variable Y. This is done by comparing the t-table value with N = 100 (sample size) and $\alpha = 0.05$ , resulting in a t-table value of 1.66023.
 Thus, the results are as follows:

-The T-test for the Behavior variable (X1) resulted in a t-value of 18.644 with a significance level of 5%.
-Based on these results, since the t-value of 18.644 is greater than the t-table value of 1.66023 and the significance value of 0.00 is less than 0.05, it can be concluded that, partially, the Behavior variable has a significant effect on the Purchase Decision variable (Y).
-The decision is to accept Ha, meaning that the Behavior variable influences the increase in Purchase Decisions in Kota Lubuk Pakam.
+The T-test for the Behaviour variable (X1) resulted in a t-value of 18.644 with a significance level of 5%.
+Since the t-value of 18.644 is greater than the t-table value of 1.66023 and the significance value of 0.00 is less than 0.05, it can be concluded that the Behaviour variable partially has a significant effect on the Purchase Decision variable (Y).
+The decision is to accept Ha, meaning that the Behaviour variable influences the increase in Purchase Decisions in Kota Lubuk Pakam.